firmai/industry-machine-learning/README.md

 ### 🤝 How to Apply

 If you’re excited about leveraging your expertise in machine learning and finance to drive impactful research and projects, we’d love to hear from you!
-Please reach out to us at [d.snow@sov.ai](mailto:d.snow@sov.ai) with your resume and a brief description of your research interests.
+Please reach out to us at [research@sov.ai](mailto:research@sov.ai) with your resume and a brief description of your research interests.

 Join us in shaping the future of investment insights and making a meaningful impact in the world of finance!